Love River: Tributaries

-Festivals and Events
+Events

 Lantern Festival

 In 2008, the Kaohsiung Lantern Festival was held along the Love River.
-Since then, the Kaohsiung Lantern Festival becomes the most popular tourist attraction in Kaohsiung City every year.
+Since then, the Kaohsiung Lantern Festival became the most popular tourist attraction in Kaohsiung City every year.
 The festival usually begins a few days before the Lantern Festival and crosses the Western Valentine's Day on February 14 and ends after the Lantern Festival.
 The festival includes water dance, fireworks and art installations of lights and lanterns.

 Dragon Boat Festival

 Dragon Boat Festival is an important holiday and event in Taiwan.
 Many cities conduct dragon boat races and the Love River is the venue for Kaohsiung.
-In the 2009 World Games the dragon boat race has included in the competition.
+At the 2009 World Games the dragon boat race was included in the competition.

 Kaohsiung World Games

-In 2009, the World Games hosted by the Kaohsiung City Government and the Love River becomes the first dragon boat race venue.
+In 2009, the World Games hosted by the Kaohsiung City Government and the Love River became the first dragon boat race venue.

 2018 Kaohsiung mayor's inauguration ceremony

 On November 24, 2018, the Kuomintang mayoral candidate Han Kuo-yu was elected mayor of Kaohsiung.
 On December 25, 2018, an inauguration ceremony was held on the banks of Love River.